Dynamic Dual Buffer with Divide-and-Conquer Strategy for Online Continual Learning

 \subsection{Empirical Results}

-\textbf{Standard setting.} The Class-IL accuracy of models employing ODEDM, as reported in \cref{tab:accResults}, corresponds to the optimal accuracy presented in \cref{tab:cifar10_full,tab:cifar100_full,tab:tinyimg_full} from the SM in \cref{sec:appendix-b}, given different proportions of long-term memory size.
-Augmenting rehearsal methods with our proposed ODEDM yields consistent and substantial improvements in Class-IL accuracy across all datasets and buffer sizes.
-For example, DER\texttt{++} on CIFAR10 with a buffer of size $200$ increases from 29.7\% to 42.7\% when using ODEDM, and even at the largest buffer size of $5120$, DER\texttt{++} with ODEDM raises Class-IL performance from 43.3\% to 54.5\%.
+\textbf{Standard setting.} The $ACC_T$ and $\overline{ACC}_T$ of models employing ODEDM, as reported in \Cref{tab:accResults}, corresponds to the optimal accuracy presented in \Cref{tab:cifar10_full,tab:cifar100_full,tab:tinyimg_full} in \Cref{sec:additional_results}, given different proportions of long-term memory size.
+Augmenting rehearsal-based methods with the proposed ODEDM substantially enhances the $ACC_T$ and $\overline{ACC}_T$ on CIFAR10 across all buffer sizes.
+However, its effectiveness on CIFAR100 and TINYIMG is occasionally limited, likely due to the increased complexity of the two datasets.
+DER\texttt{++}, DER\texttt{++}refresh, VR-MCL, and POCL typically achieve notable performance gains when augmented with ODEDM.
+For example, DER\texttt{++} on CIFAR10 with a buffer of size $200$ increases from 29.7\% to 42.7\% when using ODEDM.
+Meanwhile, the largest buffer size of $5120$, DER\texttt{++} with ODEDM, raises $ACC_5$ performance from 43.3\% to 54.5\%.